 How You Can Help Me With My Recovery

-We all know how critically important help, support and encouragement are if you’re recovering from a physical or mental health issue or addiction.
+We all know how critically important help, support and encouragement are if you’re recovering from a physical or mental health issue or substance misuse.
 But it’s really hard to ask for help because of fear, shame, guilt, anxiety, and a host of other challenges and barriers.

 If you’ve ever wanted to reach out for help and support with your recovery but you weren’t sure what to say, here are some ideas to help you get started, in the form of a letter to a friend, family member or someone else who cares about you.
 Feel free to adapt these to meet your own specific needs and concerns.